 - Detectable viral load within 3 months of Screening;

-- Changes in antiretroviral regimen within 3 months of Screening.
+- Changes in antiretroviral regimen within 3 months prior to Screening.

 - .
-Malignancy within 5 years of the Screening Visit with the exception of localized non-metastatic basal cell carcinoma of the skin and in-situ carcinoma of the cervix excised with curative intent.
+Malignancy within 5 years prior to Screening with the exception of localized non-metastatic basal cell carcinoma of the skin and in-situ carcinoma of the cervix excised with curative intent.

 - .
 History of hypotension including fainting, syncope, orthostatic hypotension, and/or vasovagal reactions.

 - .
-Vision loss due to non-arteritic anterior ischemic optic neuropathy (NAION) or other optic perfusion impairment.
+Vision loss due to non-arteritic anterior ischemic optic neuropathy or other optic perfusion impairment.

 - .
-History of sudden sensorineural hearing loss (SSHL).
+History of sudden sensorineural hearing loss.

 - .
-Male subjects with a corrected QT interval using Fridericia's formula (QTcF) > 450 msec and female subjects with QTcF > 470 msec on electrocardiogram (ECG) measured at Screening/Baseline.(Correction of the actual QTc for the conduction defect of left-bundle-branch can be made by subtracting the prolongation of the QRS due to the block from the actual QTc.
-Correction for the right bundle-branch block can be made by subtracting 20 msec from the actual QTc).
+Male subjects with a corrected QT interval using Fridericia's formula (QTcF) > 450 msec and female subjects with QTcF > 470 msec on electrocardiogram (ECG) measured at Screening.

 - .
-Participation in a drug, device, or other interventional clinical study, other than a post-marketing observational extension study within 30 days prior to Screening.
+Participation in a drug, device, or other interventional clinical study, other than post-marketing observational extension study, within 30 days prior to Screening.

 - .
-Participation in a pulmonary rehabilitation/structured exercise training program within 6 months prior to screening.
+Participation in the active phase (other than the maintenance phase) of a pulmonary rehabilitation/structured exercise training program within 6 months prior to Screening.

 - University of California San Francisco